wenma-phd/website_hugo/content/join/index.md

 ### Postdoctoral scholar
 We are currently seeking highly motivated postdoctoral scholars to join our team!

-If you are interested in our research, you are encouraged to send an inquiry along with your CV to [wen.ma@uvm.edu](mailto:wen.ma@uvm.edu).
+If you are interested in our research, please send an inquiry along with your CV to [wen.ma@uvm.edu](mailto:wen.ma@uvm.edu).

 ### Graduate student